JuliaLang/www.julialang.org/community/sponsors.md

 As a project, Julia encompasses more than just a repository on GitHub.
 Providing a seamless user experience to the Julia community requires a significant amount of infrastructure.
-Runninng this infrastructure is not cheap and we are grateful to these organizations for providing compute credits, services, hardware and other support essential for keeping Julia
+Running this infrastructure is not cheap and we are grateful to these organizations for providing compute credits, services, hardware and other support essential for keeping Julia
 running:

-- [AWS](https://aws.amazon.com) provides a subsantial amount of free compute credits every year that powers major parts of our CI and package management infrastructure.
+- [AWS](https://aws.amazon.com) provides a substantial amount of free compute credits every year that powers major parts of our CI and package management infrastructure.
 - [Fastly](https://www.fastly.com/) provides the Julia project with free CDN services
 - [Discourse](https://discourse.org/) is providing a 50% discount on the hosting fees for https://discourse.julialang.org/
-- [MacStatdium](https://www.macstadium.com/) is hosting a free M1 Mac mini for CI
+- [MacStadium](https://www.macstadium.com/) is hosting a free M1 Mac mini for CI
 - [ARM](https://www.arm.com/markets/computing-infrastructure/works-on-arm)/[Equinix](https://deploy.equinix.com/) are providing free access to Aarch64 machines for CI
 - [IBM](www.ibm.com) and [OSU OSL](https://osuosl.org/) are providing free access to IBM POWER systems for CI
 - [Microsoft Azure](https://azure.microsoft.com/) is providing free credits improving package server latency to Microsoft Azure customer, most notable GitHub Actions